Home/Resources/From Baby to Big Kid: Month 29

 woman holds child playing with blocks

-As your toddler becomes better able to control her body, you may notice that she is more excited than ever to show you what she can do.
-Browse the information and links below to see what your little one is experiencing and learning this month.
+As your 29-month-old becomes better able to control their body, you may notice that they are more excited than ever to show you what they can do.
+Browse the information and links below to learn more about 29-month-old milestones see what your little one is experiencing and learning this month.

 IN THIS RESOURCE